Listen to this BPPS Podcast on YouTube. To read along, click closed captions [cc] or read text of speech below:

 He or she, on rare occasions when something goes wrong, is humble enough and honest enough to admit, “Sorry, I made a mistake.”

 A huge gallery of famous personalities owe it to their teachers for having first identified their talent and are thankful to them for having nurtured it.
-The story of Helen Keller and how her teacher Anne Sullivan had influenced her is a timeless inspirational to all; isn’t it?
+The story of Helen Keller and how her teacher Anne Sullivan had influenced her is a timeless inspiration to all; isn’t it?

 A teacher believes in a child even when others label him or her negatively and will not neglect a student because others have given up on that student saying that the student is not good in studies.